starburstdata/dbt-trino-utils/README.md

 ## Installation Instructions

 To make use of these trino adaptations in your dbt project, you must do two things:
-1. Install both and `trino-utils` and any of the compatible packages listed above by them to your `packages.yml`
+1. Install both `trino_utils` and any of the compatible packages listed above by adding them to your `packages.yml`
     ```yaml
     packages:
       - package: dbt-labs/dbt_utils
         version: {SEE DBT HUB FOR NEWEST VERSION}
-      - package: innoverio/dbt-trino_utils
+      - package: starburstdata/trino_utils
         version: {SEE DBT HUB FOR NEWEST VERSION}
     ```
-2. Tell the supported package to also look for the `trino-utils` macros by adding the relevant `dispatches` to your `dbt_project.yml`
+2. Tell the supported package to also look for the `trino_utils` macros by adding the relevant `dispatches` to your `dbt_project.yml`
     ```yaml
     dispatch:
       - macro_namespace: dbt_utils